 Cookies are small data files that are generally stored on a user’s computer/browser — so to clarify in regards to the original question, cookies do not ‘store data’, they are the actual pieces of data.
 They’re quite useful for various things ranging from technically enhancing users’ website experience to the personalization of ads.

 📌 Strictly speaking, you don’t need consent for:

-📌 One more exception that can apply is Statistical (anonymized) third-party cookies such as Google Analytics, however, this exception is subject to specific local regulation and may not always apply.
+📌 One more exception that can apply is statistical (anonymized) third-party cookies such as Google Analytics, however, this exception is subject to specific local regulation and may not always apply.

 👉 It’s therefore strongly advised that you take the safe route and always ask for consent for these (statistical, third-party) cookies.

 Alternatively you can take the less practical approach of reading the relevant local laws for each region you’d like to target and selectively apply your settings based on this information, however, this approach is less secure and can leave you open to litigation should you misunderstand/misapply settings.

-📌 Lastly, one point worth mentioning here is that using this data for any kind of user profiling take it out of the “exempt” category and brings this processing squarely into the realm of the GDPR, which has specific requirements and considerations in regards to user profiling.
+📌 Lastly, one point worth mentioning here is that using this data for any kind of user profiling takes it out of the “exempt” category and brings this processing squarely into the realm of the GDPR, which has specific requirements and considerations in regards to user profiling.
 For more details on this point, see our first “Question of the week” here.

 If you are using cookies that do not fall cleanly into the exempt category, you’re required to block scripts (that can install cookies) from running prior to obtaining consent.

 You can see how it works here:

-For more information on our Cookie Solution click here.
+For more information on our Privacy Controls and Cookie Solution, click here.